 When You Get a Bug Bite on Your Eyelid

 Ah, summer.
 The season most people love because of the long days, sunshine, trips to the pool, and warm nights.
-But with summer comes all of the bugs from their winter hiding places, and the risk of getting a mosquito bite on your eyelid.
+But with warm weather comes all of the bugs from their winter hiding places, and the risk of getting a mosquito bite on your eyelid.

 One of the most pervasive insects is the seemingly frail mosquito.
 For most people, a mosquito bite on the eyelid or other part of the body is irritating at best for a few days.
 But these little flies (the literal Spanish translation) kill over 1 million people yearly due to the diseases they carry, making them the world’s deadliest insect.¹